-After Jan Svěrák’s ‘Gobblers‘ (1989) and Marie Dvořáková’s ‘Who’s Who in Mycology‘ (2017), this is the third time the Czech Republic, often seen as one of the main pioneers in movie animation techniques, receives this award.
+After Jan Svěrák’s ‘Gobblers‘ (1989) and Marie Dvořáková’s ‘Who’s Who in Mycology‘ (2017), this is the third time the Czech Republic, often seen as one of the main pioneers in movie animation techniques, receives this award, dubbed the ‘Student Oscar’.

 Reacting to her nomination, she said: “My film came into existence thanks to the inspirational atmosphere and professional conditions at this particular [FAMU] school”, a renowned cinema school that has been the breeding-ground for talented Czech and Central European filmmakers for decades.

 ‘Daughter‘ has also won a number of other prestigious international awards, including at the Annecy film festival in France and the Melbourne International Film Festival.

 “I am very proud of the achievements of the Department of Animated Film.
 This is the reward of their long term efforts, which in recent years is reflected in success at film festivals and various awards”, said the dean of FAMU, Zdeněk Holý.